swanest/morningstar-fixed-income-classification/README.md

 */

 MFICS.find('2020100');
-/*=> { name: 'Transportation',
+/*=> { name: 'Water & Sewer',
-       code: 202100,
+       code: 2020100,
        type: 'Secondary Sector',
+       superSector: 20,
        primarySector: 2020,
-       superSector: 20,
-       description: 'Transportation-related municipal bonds finance all sorts of projects, including non-toll and toll-backed road, bridge, and tunnel construction.
-They may also finance airport and seaport construction, recurring maintenance of intra-county and city public transportation systems, and more.
-They may be backed by taxes, tolls, ridership fees, and more.' }
+       description: 'These municipal bonds are similar to utility-related issues.
+They provide initial financing for construction of water and sewer systems that property taxes or other income will eventually repay.' }
 */

 MFICS.above('2020100');